Type A algebraic coherence conjecture of Pappas and Rapoport: The construction

 \section{The construction}

-In this section we formulate the general form of the algebraic version of the Pappas-Rapoport construction.
+In this section we formulate the general form of the algebraic version of the Pappas--Rapoport construction.
 In the following sections we discuss the details and describe certain special cases (in particular, related to the coherence conjecture).

 \begin{lem} Let us consider the representation $M$ of the cyclic equioriented quiver $\Delta$ such that all the spaces $M_b$ are isomorphic to $\bK^n$ and the map from the vertex $b$ to $b+1$ is $\psi_b$ \eqref{eq:psib}.
 Then the endomorphism algebra $\mathrm{End}_\Delta(M)$ consists of collections of $\bK$-linear maps $(A_b)_{b\in \Delta_0}:\bK^n\to\bK^n$ such that